-In more recent days, Jerome Lemelson, who patented the "idea" of machine vision and related data identification techniques, has probably matched Selden in this dubious ranking.
+In more recent days, Jerome Lemelson, who patented the "idea" of machine vision and related data identification techniques, has probably matched Selden in this dubious ranking of business geniuses.
 Bringing lawsuits 18-39 years after initially filing for patents, it is estimated that Lemelson's submarines collected on the order of \$1.5 billion, primarily by suing large end-users such as Motorola and Ford.
-While not an example of IP-inefficiency, the Lemelson case and hundreds of lesser known ones are worth reflecting upon as a strange and socially inefficient consequence of our patent laws.
+Strikingly, not even Lemelson's son claims that Lemelson invented anything socially useful.